dlang/DIPs/DIPs/DIP-2NNN-QFS.md

 (ref int function() @safe) fp = null;
 ```
 Here, `fp` is variable of function pointer type.
-The function returns its result by `ref`.
+The function returns its result by reference.
 Omitting parentheses is an error.
 While at this place, `ref` cannot refer to the variable,
 it is still invalid without clarifying parentheses,
-as it would look like `ref` referred to the return type and not the variable.
+as it would look like `ref` referred to the variable and not the return type.
 It also keeps `ref` variables open for the future.
 Note that, as of writing this, Walter Bright has a `ref` variables proposal draft [here](https://github.com/WalterBright/documents/blob/master/varRef.md).